scientific-dev/scientific-dev/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=scientific-dev&style=flat-square)

+- 😄 Hi, I'm Sudarsan, a full stack developer, a programmer and a highschool student.
 - 📫 Join my [Discord Server](https://discord.gg/FrduEZd) and have some talk...
-- ⚡ Fact: Other than javascript, i like golang.
+- ⚡ Fact: Other than javascript, i like rust.
-- 🌐 You can check out my website https://scientific-dev.is-a.dev!
+- 🌐 You can check out my website https://thesudarsandev.xyz/!

 ## My main projects